-- 2.69.
-The latest proposal by Singapore suggests that the advance notice for an export prohibition or restriction, to be made in accordance with subparagraph 1(b) of Article 12 of the AoA, should be submitted at least 30 days prior to the coming into force of the measure.
-However, this time frame may be dispensed with when there is a critical shortage of foodstuffs caused by an event constituting force majeure. - 2.70.
-Many Members expressed their support for the new language proposed by Singapore.
+- 2.72.
+Many Members expressed their support for the language proposed by Singapore.
 However, some Members, particularly net-food importing developing countries, favoured an advance notice period longer than 30 days, so as to enable them to make alternative arrangements.
-The issue of shipments "en route" was also raised. - 2.71.
+It was noted that the term "force majeure" was an ambivalent term and that it should be avoided in the text.
+The issue of shipments "en route" was also raised. - 2.73.
 Some Members cautioned, however, against the risk of making the notification requirements too burdensome for developing country Members.
 The view was expressed that the proposed time frame of 30 days would limit the policy space of developing countries.
-It was also noted that it was not always possible to anticipate sudden demand/supply mismatches and that advance notification might lead to market manipulation.
-It was further noted that the "force majeure" was an ambivalent term and that it should be avoided in the text.
-The possibility of not making the time limit mandatory was also canvassed by some Members.
+It was also noted that it was not always possible to anticipate sudden demand/supply mismatches and that advance notification might lead to market manipulation. - 2.74.
+In this context, the possibility of not making the time limit mandatory was discussed and drafting suggestions to reflect this option were made.
+While expressing a preference for the language proposed by Singapore in its proposal JOB/AG/101/Rev.1, some Members indicated that they might consider such an approach, if this could help bridge the gaps in Members' positions on this issue.
+Building upon my consultations on this issue, the latest proposal by Singapore, JOB/AG/101/Rev.2, now includes such an option as a possible alternative to its initial proposal.